 Concordia University’s School of Education offers seven advanced degree options.
 Click to learn more!

-- Master's in Curriculum and Instruction (MSCI)
+- Master's in Curriculum & Instruction with Elementary Education Certification

 - Master's in Curriculum & Instruction with Secondary Education Certification

 - Master's of Curriculum & Instruction with ESL Endorsement

 - Master's in Special Education & Learning Disabilities

 - Master's in Student Personnel Administration in Higher Education (SPAHE)